datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
 In the previous lesson, you have learnt how to check for overfitting in your model.
-In this lesson, we are going to answer one of the basic ML Interview questions - How do you benchmark your model?
+Now in this lesson, we are going to answer one of the basic ML Interview questions - How do you benchmark your model?

 ---